1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1913-S Penny Value

-The 1913-S struck during the early years of the series when San Francisco production remained limited.
-An “S” mintmark found under the date of a Lincoln Wheat Penny indicates that the penny was minted by the San Francisco Mint.
+The 1913-S penny was struck during the early years of the series when San Francisco production remained limited.
+An “S” mint mark found just below the date on the obverse confirms the coin originated at the San Francisco Mint.

-Market premiums reflect the coin’s scarcity across all grades.
-These coins are worth $260 and up even in lower circulated conditions, while premium examples command exponentially higher values.
-The auction record stands at $63,250 for an MS66 specimen sold on January 5, 2006, establishing this variety as one of the most valuable regular-issue 1913 Lincoln cents.
+Market premiums reflect the coin’s scarcity across all grades, with examples worth $10 or more even in well-worn condition and premium specimens commanding exponentially higher values.
+The all-time auction record stands at $63,250 for an MS66 RD specimen sold on January 5, 2006 — establishing this variety as the single most valuable regular-issue 1913 Lincoln cent.
+Auction houses including Heritage Auctions, Stack’s Bowers, and GreatCollections have all handled high-grade 1913-S examples.

 1913-S Penny (RD) Price/Grade Chart